Dollar plumbs two-year low as Fed comes in to focus

 November also marks a sixth consecutive monthly gain for the Chinese yuan, which has soared some 9% from a low in May.

-That equals a similar run of monthly gains in 2013, but it is far larger in magnitude as China leads the world out of the coronavirus pandemic and capital inflows push the currency to new heights.
+That equals a similar run of monthly gains six years ago, but it is far larger in magnitude as global capital flows in to ride China’s remarkable coronavirus recovery.

-It last sat at 6.5743 per dollar in offshore trade, more or less steady as investors await the November purchasing managers’ index due at 0100 GMT.
+Month-end dollar demand weighed on the Chinese currency on Monday, offsetting another month of strong economic data, and the yuan fell 0.2% to 6.5851 per dollar.

-“These month on month reads are all expected to show expansion across the Chinese economy,” said Michael McCarthy, chief strategist at stockbroker CMC Markets in Sydney.
+The greenback was broadly steady elsewhere, although bitcoin advanced 2% to $18,557.
+It is up 34% this month, its largest monthly gain since April.

 Reporting by Tom Westbrook; Editing by Sam Holmes